Knee Brace for LCL Injury

 Read More >

-The mechanism that injures an ACL, is a high force with a sudden change of speed, direction or rotation of the knee.
-ACL tears are therefore prevalent in sports that are more likely to generate this mechanism.
-Contact sports and those that have high impact with rotational landing are most at risk.
-Three sports are most at risk of this injury: football/soccer, skiing, basketball and gymnastics.
+The mechanism that injures an ACL is a high force with a sudden change of speed, direction or knee rotation.
+ACL tears are, therefore, prevalent in sports that are more likely to generate this mechanism.

 Prevalence between men and women varies depending on the sport.
-Men are more at risk of ACL injuries than women in contact sports, while women are more likely in high impact rotation landing sports such as gymnastics (Montalvo et al, 2019).
+Men are more at risk of ACL injuries than women in contact sports, while women are more likely in high-impact rotation landing sports such as gymnastics (Montalvo et al, 2019).

 ACL injuries in football are common due to the movements of the players and the way the game is played.
 The sport requires sudden changes in speed and direction.
 Therefore, the knee joint has to cope with high acceleration, deceleration, and rotational forces.

-A frequent factor in the cause of an ACL injury in soccer is that the foot was planted on the ground.
-Players wear studded shoes, or football cleats, in order to have a better grip when doing these fast actions on the grass.
 Unfortunately, if the foot is fixed to the floor and a strong force is applied to the leg, more than the knee can cope with, there is no release of this through the foot if it is gripped to the floor with studs.
 This is a common cause of an ACL tear in football.

 You will not be able to play football, and it is not recommended to try to play, with a torn ACL.
 If the ACL tear is minor it may only be a few weeks of rest and recovery until you can return to play.
 But with higher grade tears it may take up to 3 months.